Purrception: Variational Flow Matching for Vector-Quantized Image Generation: Experiments and Results

 \subsection{Optimizing Sample Quality via Softmax Temperature Scaling}

-Temperature scaling is a long-standing technique in language modeling, used to balance coherence and diversity during sampling.
-Because Purrception employs a categorical learning objective, it inherits this mechanism in a natural way for vector-quantized image generation -- a flexibility that continuous flow models such as CFM do not possess.
-We investigate whether adjusting the softmax temperature $\tau$ provides meaningful control over image fidelity and diversity.
+Temperature scaling is a long-standing technique in language modeling, used to balance coherence and diversity during sampling. \rebuttal{In the context of VQ image synthesis, continuous flow methods (e.g., CFM) cannot exploit this mechanism at all, since they lack categorical logits.
+Fully discrete models (e.g., DFM) can in principle apply temperature scaling to their logits, but because they commit to hard index selections at each step, adjusting $\tau$ has little practical effect -- the sampling collapses to discrete jumps regardless of the distribution’s softness. \textit{In contrast, Purrception retains uncertainty in the logits while transporting through the continuous embedding space, which means temperature scaling can be naturally used.}}

-We conduct an ablation study with a DiT-XL/2 backbone trained for one million iterations, varying the temperature at inference.
-Figures~\ref{fig:samples-temperature-ablation} and \ref{fig:fid-temperature-ablation} show the effect on sample quality and FID-50k scores, respectively.
-We observe a clear U-shaped curve: performance improves as $\tau$ increases from very low values, reaches an optimum around $\tau \approx 0.8$–$0.9$, and then degrades as $\tau$ becomes larger.
-The qualitative samples illustrate this trade-off: low $\tau$ produces overly deterministic and simplistic images, while high $\tau$ leads to noisy and incoherent generations.
+To test the effect of the softmax temperature during inference, we conduct an ablation study with a DiT-XL/2 backbone trained for one million iterations. \rebuttal{During training, we keep $\tau$ to the default 1.0, varying the temperature \textit{only} at inference.} Figures~\ref{fig:fid-temperature-ablation} and \ref{fig:samples-temperature-ablation} show the FID-50k obtained and the effect on sample quality, respectively.
+We observe a clear U-shaped curve: performance improves as $\tau$ increases from very low values, reaches an optimum around $\tau \approx 0.8$–$0.9$, and then degrades as $\tau$ becomes larger. \rebuttal{Qualitatively, low $\tau$ values produce overly deterministic and simplistic images, while high $\tau$ values lead to noisy and incoherent generations.}

-These findings highlight that Purrception provides a meaningful “temperature knob” for controlling the fidelity–diversity trade-off.
-Continuous flow methods (e.g., CFM) cannot exploit this mechanism at all, since they lack categorical logits.
-Fully discrete models (DFM) can in principle apply temperature scaling to their logits, but because they commit to hard index selections at each step, adjusting $\tau$ has little practical effect -- the sampling collapses to discrete jumps regardless of the distribution’s softness.
-In contrast, Purrception retains uncertainty in the logits while transporting through the continuous embedding space, so temperature scaling produces smooth and interpretable changes in sample quality.
+\rebuttal{These findings highlight that: (1) even though Purrception has been trained with a constant $\tau = 1.0$, the data distribution is best approximated for lower softmax temperatures, and (2) adjusting $\tau$ is a simple, training-free approach to improve the sample quality.
+Future work could consist of developing principled softmax temperature schedules during inference or varying $\tau$ during training.}